 Crisp weather has returned to the Dallas Arts District, which means it’s time to bust out your comfiest knits and explore the sights and sounds of the neighborhood.
-Dress up with the family and relive the magic of Tim Burton’s The Nightmare before Christmas at the Morton H. Meyerson Symphony Center or bring your barre buddy to sweat it out with the Barre Code at Klyde Warren Park – there are 58 reasons to visit the Dallas Arts District this season.
+Dress up with the family and relive the magic of Tim Burton’s The Nightmare Before Christmas at the Morton H. Meyerson Symphony Center or bring your barre buddy to sweat it out with the Barre Code at Klyde Warren Park – there are 58 reasons to visit the Dallas Arts District this season.
+Check them out below!

 The Dallas Museum of Art presents Focus On: Alex Katz through March 22nd.
 This collection of paintings was selected to showcase the versatility of Katz’s tremendous volume of work.

-The Dallas Theater Center and Arena Stage presents Ann, the funny and inspirational play about former Texas Governor Ann Richards and her larger than life personality that endeared her to all of Texas.
-Jayne Atkinson brings the title character to the stage through November 10th at the Kalita Humphreys Theater.
+The Dallas Theater Center and Arena Stage present Ann, the funny and inspirational play about former Texas Governor Ann Richards and her larger than life personality that endeared her to all of Texas.
+Jayne Atkinson brings the title character to the stage through November 10th, at the Kalita Humphreys Theater.

 In Texas for the first time, beautiful Hands and Earth, Contemporary Japanese Ceramics will be displayed at The Crow Museum of Asian Art through January 5th.
 These art pieces were created to honor tradition but also reflect each artists’ unique style.